Pennsylvania State Hospitals: Plans

-Kirkbride plan
+Kirkbride Plan

-Kirkbride Plan refers to a system of mental asylum design advocated by Philadelphia psychiatrist Thomas Story Kirkbride in the mid-19th century.
+The Kirkbride Plan refers to a system of mental asylum design advocated by Philadelphia psychiatrist Thomas Story Kirkbride in the mid-19th century.
 Kirkbride developed his requirements based on a philosophy of Moral Treatment.
 The typical floor plan, with long rambling wings arranged "en echelon" (staggered, so each connected building still received sunlight and fresh air), was meant to promote privacy and comfort for patients.
 The building form itself was meant to have a curative effect.
 These asylums tended to become large, imposing, Victorian-era institutional buildings within extensive surrounding grounds which often included farmland.
 By 1900 the notion of "building-as-cure" was largely discredited, and in the following decades these facilities became too expensive to maintain.

 Cottage plan

 By the middle of the nineteenth century, some doctors complained that large monolithic asylums had not lived up to their expectations.
-But psychiatrists did not immediately abandon their belief in the therapeutic environment; instead, they argued for a different therapeutic environment.
+However, psychiatrists did not immediately abandon their belief in the therapeutic environment; instead, they argued for a different therapeutic environment.
 Clinging to a belief that architecture influenced human conduct, they proposed smaller cottage-like structures to replace the Kirkbride-plan hospitals.
 These cottages were to be arranged in a village, an homage to the Belgian town of Gheel, where citizens looked after mentally ill people who for centuries gathered there to worship at the shrine of St. Dymphna, the patron saint of lunatics.